 Restoring Police-Community Trust

 Learn about the Unbundle Policing Incubator, which supported budding entrepreneurs in developing or strengthening solutions to unbundle policing.
 Check out who was involved and what the programming included.

-Peruse the solutions submitted to the Unbundle Policing Accelerator, which kicks off February 2022, and learn about the teams that were accepted to this 6-month program which will fund and support teams to pilot or scale their solutions.
+Peruse the solutions submitted to the Unbundle Policing Accelerator, which wrapped up on August 19th 2022 with a Demo Day, and learn about the teams that were accepted to this 6-month program which will fund and support teams to pilot or scale their solutions.